EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 listings_clean_missing_values_Washington_Q1.

 ## Stage 6: Analyzing Top 25% properties in Washington, United States by Coming year Forecasted Revenue, by their Property Type
-Analyzing Top 25% properties in Washington, United States by Coming year Forecasted Revenue by Property Type, while using the value_counts() method followed by evaluating the results by a Bar graph using the the plot() method, reveals that the these properties significantly most common type is Entire Home. istings_clean_missing_values_Washington_Q1 DataFrame is filtered then according to the above by the str.contains() method, while forming a new Dataframe named listings_clean_missing_values_Washington_Q1_Entire_home.
+Analyzing Top 25% properties in Washington, United States by Coming year Forecasted Revenue by Property Type is performed in this stage, while using the value_counts() method, followed by evaluating the results by a Bar graph using the the plot() method, reveals that the these properties significantly most common type is Entire Home. listings_clean_missing_values_Washington_Q1 DataFrame is filtered then according to the above by the str.contains() method, while forming a new Dataframe named listings_clean_missing_values_Washington_Q1_Entire_home.

 ## Stage 7: Further Filtration by Neighbourhood and then by Room Type
 Trying to further specify the above Q1 properties by their Neighbourhood revealed that all of them are located in Seattle, and their Room Type is Entire home/apt.